verrazzano/verrazzano-operator/LOGIC.md

         -logging                                See definition weblogicDomains
 ```

-Here is an example `TiburonApplicationModel`:
+Here is an example `VerrazzanoApplicationModel`:

 ```yaml
 name: "Bob's Books"